programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 ## Walkthrough

 This walkthrough will explain the main parts of a web app built with Gatsby and Netlify CMS.
-This walkthrough is based on an [example web app](https://gatsby-netlify-cms-example.netlify.com/) created for a fictional JavaScript meetup group.
+This walkthrough is based on an <Link to="https://gatsby-netlify-cms-example.netlify.com/">example web app</Link> created for a fictional JavaScript meetup group.

 ![Landing page of a fictional JavaScript meetup website built with Gatsby and Netlify CMS.](./images/image-4.png)

 <span class="caption">Landing page of a fictional JavaScript meetup website built with Gatsby and Netlify CMS.</span>

-You can [view the source code for the web app on Github](https://github.com/robertcoopercode/gatsby-netlify-cms) and you can easily deploy your own instance of the app by clicking the “_Deploy to netlify_” button in the README.
+You can <Link to="https://github.com/robertcoopercode/gatsby-netlify-cms">view the source code for the web app on Github</Link> and you can easily deploy your own instance of the app by clicking the “_Deploy to netlify_” button in the README.
 Clicking the “_Deploy to netlify_” button will direct you to Netlify’s website where it asks you to connect to your Github account so that it can clone the repository and then deploy an instance of the web app.
 I’d encourage you to use this “_Deploy to netlify_” button while following along with this walkthrough if you’d like to be able to access and explore the Netlify CMS yourself.

 ![The “Deploy to netlify” button is found in the example repository’s README and allows a user to quickly deploy the web app to a randomly generated URL.](./images/image-5.png)